• Sign in / New account

 Artist information

-From Archaeology to Jewellery Designer
+From Archaeology to Jewellery Artist

 I studied art history and archaeology in Paris, went to almost all the museums, learning about Renaissance, Art Nouveau, the Greek Bronze Age… While I was analysing in great details the texture of handmade pottery at the museum of Mycenae (cited in Homer’s poems), in Greece, it became a fascination for me to look at the worn, rough, pitted, crackled textured surfaces of ancient artefacts.
 The way time had transformed them into something very different was for me as much interesting and beautiful as the initial object.
-Whilst doing a PhD on travelling artisans, I realised that I wanted to learn an ancient craft: use similar techniques and tools, and actually experience what I had been studying.
+Whilst doing a PhD on travelling artisans, I decided that I wanted to learn an ancient craft: use similar techniques and tools, and actually experience what I had been studying.

 When I discovered silversmithing I was mesmerised by the ‘magic’ of metal transformation, with almost endless possibilities.
 I studied silversmithing and jewellery making at the Jewellery School in Birmingham.
 Each learning step I took was a uncovering journey.
 I like the toughness of the material: you need to use some strength to work with it, and I also like that it is messy (like a child playing outside!), your hands are dirty, you end up with tools everywhere around your bench and silver or gold dust on your fingers.
 My formal training was short, I learnt the basic techniques and then I trained myself, with trial and error, practice and being a bit daring with my abilities and my design ideas.
 I wanted to be able to find my own style, that “voice” I was looking for.

-READ MORE ABOUT CHLOE IN THESE FEATURE ARTICLEs FROM OX MAGAZINE :
+READ MORE ABOUT CHLOE IN THESE FEATURE ARTICLES FROM OX MAGAZINE :

 NOVEMBER 2022